-When searching through a circle of relations, apply the following settings:
+Tip: When searching through a circle of interactions, apply the following settings:

 - Use the last event: use the last event of an episode to analyze contacts between individuals.
 In this case, having found truly associated people is most probable as they simultaneously leave a camera's field of view.
-If the option is disabled, the system will use the best event of an episode for relations search. - Relations threshold: maximum time in seconds between the appearance of individuals to consider them related.
+If the option is disabled, the system will use the best event of an episode for interaction search. - Relations threshold: maximum time in seconds between the appearance of individuals to consider them related.

-Know Your Customer Analytics
+3.12.2 Know Your Customer Analytics